 Julia Yarmolinskaya – S1 TTh 10:30-11:45AM; S2 MW 12-1:15PM

-This course is intended for international teaching assistants (TAs) who are not native speakers of English.
-It focuses on improving students’ perception and pronunciation of American English through learning articulation, phonetics, and phonology.
+This course focuses on improving students’ perception and pronunciation of American English through learning articulation, phonetics, and phonology.
 Students learn the basics of anatomy of speech production in order to understand how difficult sounds and sound contrasts are made.
 Students also learn the International Phonetic Alphabet (IPA) to help them distinguish sound contrasts that are difficult depending on the individual students’ native languages.
 Moving beyond individual sounds, students learn how sounds change depending on what word or phrase they appear in and when they appear in fast or colloquial speech.
 Finally, students learn and practice intonation appropriate for various types of statements and questions.
 Can be followed by a semester-long version of the course offered in the fall and/or spring.

 AS.370.603 Pubic Speaking in American Academia